nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 ## Managing Students

-To manage your students, you will have to be on the `Student Page`, which typically looks like this:
+In the following sections, you will find the features that are available to you on the `Student Page`.
+A `Student Page` typically looks like this:

 <img src="./images/UiStudentPage.png" width="650" height="529"/>
 <br>
-<span style="font-size: 10px; font-style: italic;">Figure 6</span>

-The following sections contain the features that are available to you on the `Student Page`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**<br>
   Some commands for managing students require multiple parameters.<br>
   As described in [Understanding Command Formats](#understanding-command-formats), these parameters would require specific prefixes to indicate the type of information they represent.
-There are also some restrictions on the input for these parameters.<br>
+There are also some restrictions on the inputs for these parameters.<br>

   **Please refer to the table below**
 </div>